canarieids/Zeek-Ubuntu-22.04/README.md

 ![image-20200506162722251](/images/image-postinstallreboot.png)

 # 4. OS Configuration

+For the remaining sections in this guide, it is recommended to switch to an SSH client.
+This will allow you to copy and paste the commands provided below more easily.

 ## 4.1.
 Zeek User and Group

 > Participants are encouraged to follow their own account policy.
 Later steps will outline the creation of a `zeek` user and group that will have access to `Zeek Application` functions and files.